-- 8.2.2 An order placing conditions on a certificate is effectively the alternative to withdrawing a certificate or licence where the work is unsatisfactory but the holder appears to be willing and able to achieve and then maintain a satisfactory standard in future.
-The imposition of conditions allows the firm or individual to remedy any deficiencies in the work whilst at the same time putting in place safeguards to protect clients and the public. - 8.2.3 Where the individual or firm is subject to an existing regulatory order, or has been subject to an order in the past but has been released from its terms after achieving a satisfactory standard of work, the Assessor or Committee should be wary of imposing similar conditions for a second time.
+- 8.2.2 A decision placing conditions on a certificate is effectively the alternative to withdrawing a certificate or licence where the work is unsatisfactory but the holder appears to be willing and able to achieve and then maintain a satisfactory standard in future.
+The imposition of conditions allows the firm or individual to remedy any deficiencies in the work whilst at the same time putting in place safeguards to protect clients and the public.
+Orders by the Committee imposing conditions on a certificate must be publicised, as set out in section 2.6 of this document.
+Decisions by an Assessor imposing conditions may be publicised. - 8.2.3 Where the individual or firm is subject to existing conditions, or has been subject to conditions in the past but has been released after achieving a satisfactory standard of work, the Assessor or Committee should be wary of imposing similar conditions for a second time.
 This is because the conditions were not effective in bringing about a significant or sustained improvement in the standard of the work, and therefore the likelihood of similar conditions being effective in the future is reduced.

-8.2.4 Relevant factors to take into consideration (this list is not exhaustive):

-- the firm's or individual's work is generally of a poor standard the firm or individual has usually had two monitoring visits with unsatisfactory outcomes - the existence and number of any monitoring visits with a satisfactory outcome in the firm's or individual's visit history - the firm or individual appears willing and able to achieve a satisfactory standard of work appropriate safeguards are available to protect the interests of the public to allow the firm or individual time to improve - the firm or individual has not been subject to a previous order of the Assessor or Committee.
+- 8.2.4 Relevant factors to take into consideration (this list is not exhaustive): - the firm's or individual's work is generally of a poor standard - the firm or individual has usually had two monitoring visits with unsatisfactory outcomes - the existence and number of any monitoring visits with a satisfactory outcome in the firm's or individual's visit history - the firm or individual appears willing and able to achieve a satisfactory standard of work - appropriate safeguards are available to protect the interests of the public to allow the firm or individual time to improve - the firm or individual has not been subject to previous conditions imposed by the Assessor or Committee.